Understanding Container Security

 Outbound traffic flows from the application container to the cell, then to the gateway on the cell’s virtual network interface.
 Depending on your IaaS, this gateway may be a NAT to external networks.

-Administrators can configure rules to govern container network traffic.
-These rules can prevent system access from external networks and between internal components, and restrict applications from establishing connections over the virtual network interface.
+Administrators configure rules to govern container network traffic.
+This is how containers send traffic outside of CF and receive traffic from outside, the Internet.
+These rules can prevent system access from external networks and between internal components and determine if apps can establish connections over the virtual network interface.

 CF secures containers through the following measures:

 - Running application instances in unprivileged containers by default

 - Hardening containers by limiting functionality and access rights